-As outlined above, the Scheme entered Wind Up in this period.
-As a result, we have paid transfers out and benefits to an amount of £583,000.00 in the period.
+As outlined above, the Scheme entered Wind Up in the previous period.
+As a result, we have paid transfers out and benefits to an amount of £365,100.00 in the period.

 Under the terms of its appointment, the fees of Dalriada and its advisers fell as a debt due from the employer.
 However, this company was dissolved in September 2014.
 In this situation the terms of appointment set out that fees should be met from Scheme funds.